-A new window will open titled 'Journal Entry - [Journal Entry #].'
+A new tab will open titled 'Journal Entry - [Journal Entry #].'

-- Comment: comments will appear in the 'Journal Entry List View' for reference.
+4) Comment - Comments will appear in the 'Journal Entry List View' for reference.

-After you select the desired date for the journal entry, hit the 'Tab' key on your keyboard to move the cursor from the 'Date' field to the 'Location' field; the system will auto populate the location field with one of your locations.
-If necessary, change your location by either typing directly into the field or by using the associated location look up window to pick from a list of your locations.
-Continue using the 'Tab' key to move to the 'Comment' field to enter any additional comments.
+After you select the desired Date for the Journal Entry, hit the 'Tab' key on your keyboard to move the cursor from the 'Date' field to the 'Location' field.
+If necessary, update the Location, then continue using the 'Tab' key to move to the 'Comment' field to enter any additional comments.

-Begin typing the name (or even part of the name) of the GL Account you wish to enter.
-Once you've selected the GL Account, hit the 'Tab' key on your keyboard to move the cursor to the 'Debit' and 'Credit' fields.
+Begin typing the name (or if your System Preferences also display the Account Number, type the Number) of the GL Account.
+Once selected, hit the 'Tab' key on your keyboard to move the cursor to the 'Debit' and 'Credit' fields.

-After saving and approving your journal entry, click on the 'Reverse' button in the ribbon to create a reverse duplicate journal entry.
-Reversing entries allow you to create second duplicate transactions (debits and credits from original journal entry are now reversed) that are helpful when making month end accrual transactions.
+After saving and approving your Journal Entry, hover over the 'Action' menu and select 'Reverse' to create a Reverse Duplicate Journal Entry.
+Reversing entries allow you to create second duplicate transactions (debits and credits are now reversed) that are helpful when making month end accrual transactions.

-A message box will appear prompting you to select the date of your reversing entry.
-Once you select the date, click on 'Create & Open' or 'Create'.
+A prompt will appear where the User must select the Date of the reversing entry.
+Once selected, click on 'Create & Open' or 'Create' to proceed.

-The system will then create a new unapproved reverse transaction. *Note that on the reversing journal entry the transaction 'Name' that is assigned to the reversing entry and signified by the letter 'R.' This notation makes it easy to find these types of transaction in lists and searches.
+The system will then create the reversed entry.
+Note that on the Reversing Journal Entry the transaction 'Name' that is assigned to the reversing entry and signified by the letter 'R.' This notation makes it easy to find these types of transaction in lists and searches.